zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 ## A
 ### Abstraction
 - (Object-oriented programming)Creating a simple model of a more complex thing, which represents its most important aspects in a way that is easy to work with for programming purposes.
+## B
+### Bytecode
+- (java)Compiled Java *bytecode* is executed by a Java runtime interpreter.
 ## C
 ### Computed
 - (Vue.js)
+### Class
+- (ES6)
+- (java)As in other object-oriented languages, classes are application components that hold executable code and data.
+Compiled Java classes are distributed in a universal binary format that contains Java bytecode and other class information.
+  - Java class can be maintained discretly and stored in files or archives locally or on a network server.
+  - Java classes are located and loaded dynamically at runtime as they are needed by an application.
 ### Closure
 ### Cluster
 A group of servers that stores your data